-In line with the Corporate Strategy, COMO Engineers have been contracted to deliver a Pre-Feasibility Study (PFS) for the Mt Ida and Bottle Creek Projects with delivery of the PFS by end of April 2020.
-The Company also intends to release the maiden ore reserve statement at this time with a final Feasibility Study (FS) scheduled for delivery end of June.
-Over the past six months the Company has undertaken all the significant studies to enable delivery of the PFS and FS.
+In line with the Corporate Strategy, COMO Engineers have been contracted to deliver a Pre-Feasibility Study (PFS) for the Mt Ida and Bottle Creek Gold Projects.
+Delivery of the PFS is scheduled for release early of Q2-2020 as well as delivering the Company's Maiden Ore Reserve Statement and Financial Model.
+A final Feasibility Study (FS) is scheduled for delivery Q3-2020.

-In addition to the Tim's Find mining operation the Company is planning to continue drilling operations at the Mt Ida project when possible under the COVID -19 restrictions, expanding the current resource inventory to support the development of a treatment plant to service the Mt Ida and Bottle Creek Gold Projects.
+In addition to the Tim's Find planned mining operation, the Company is scheduled to continue drilling operations at the Mt Ida and Bottle Creek project later in the year, expanding the growing inventory to support the development of a planned treatment plant to service the Mt Ida and Bottle Creek Gold Projects.